GEM-benchmark/NL-Augmenter/filters/README.md

+## What is a filter?
+Just the way transformations can transform examples of text, filters can identify whether an example follows some pattern of text!
+The only difference is that while transformations return another example of the same input format, filters return True or False!

 ### The List of Filters

 This directory contains filters that are used to create contrast sets.
 A list of data points are fed through the filter to match the condition (e.g. the input text length should be above certain threshold, the input text should contain some keywords, etc.).
 Each subdirectory contains a single filter to construct contrast sets.
 A summary table of these filters follows.